In this article

 If you, your child, or someone you know is displaying some of the characteristics associated with autism, an autism assessment by the Autism SA Diagnostic Team can be conducted to help answer whether the individual is autistic or not.

 Although you can be referred to Autism SA by a GP or an allied health professional, it is also possible to make a self-referral, i.e., to arrange an assessment yourself directly with Autism SA.

 You can begin the process of making a self-referral by calling the Autism SA Infoline on 1300 288 47, and we will send or email you a referral form.

 Do you already have an autism diagnosis?

-If you, your child or someone in your care has received a new diagnosis for autism, the Autism SA My Pathways Team is here to assist you in navigating the most appropriate pathway.
+If you, your child or someone in your care has received a new diagnosis for autism, the Autism SA My Pathways Team is here to assist you in navigating the most relevant pathway.

-Once you, your child or someone in your care has received a formal diagnosis of autism from the Diagnostic Team at Autism SA, you will be contacted by the My Pathways Team.
+Once you, your child or someone in your care has received a formal diagnosis of autism from the Diagnostic Team at Autism SA, you can be contacted by the My Pathways Team.